Futureswap (FST) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Futureswap Historical Price

-According to the latest data gathered on Futureswap live price page, the current price of Futureswap is 0.00164153USD.
-The circulating supply of Futureswap(FST) is 34.75M FST , giving it a market capitalization of $57.04K.
+According to the latest data gathered on Futureswap live price page, the current price of Futureswap is 0.00168972USD.
+The circulating supply of Futureswap(FST) is 34.75M FST , giving it a market capitalization of $58.71K.

 The Futureswap Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FST based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.